 Ask family and friends to help you

-Don't put too much pressure on yourself with housework and other chores.
+Do not put too much pressure on yourself with housework and other chores.
 You may need to scale back other activities to focus on you and your baby.

-Don't be afraid to ask for help.
+Do not be afraid to ask for help.
 Ask people you trust to help you with practical things such as housework.
 Accept genuine offers to babysit and get out for a meal, the cinema or to visit friends.

 Take every opportunity to rest

 Try to sleep while your baby is sleeping.
-If you are breastfeeding, your partner or a friend can give your baby a feed using expressed breastmilk.
+If you are breastfeeding, your partner or a friend can give your baby a feed using expressed breast milk.

 Find time for yourself